How to Reduce Interior Design Risks: 8 Proven Strategies

 Use Subcontractor Agreements

 Working with subcontractors is a necessary part of the industry.
-This collaboration brings the designer’s and their client’s visions to life.
-However, sub-contractors can sometimes fail to meet the standards you or the client expects.
+This collaboration helps bring the shared vision of the designer and their client to life.
+However, subcontractors may occasionally fail to meet the standards set by you or your client.
 Using subcontractor agreements ensures that both the interior designer and the sub-contractor are clear on the responsibilities, objectives, budget, deadlines, and resources for a project.
 When these elements are clearly outlined in a sub-contractor agreement, there is less room for dispute if things go wrong.

 PenEx offers free subcontractor agreements, created by an attorney, to protect your interior design business from the risk of claims and lawsuits from subcontractors.